Transparency Notification from Shareholders

 REGULATED INFORMATION

-Ghent, Belgium – 1 August 2024 – Sequana Medical NV (Euronext Brussels: SEQUA) (the "Company" or "Sequana Medical"), a pioneer in the treatment of fluid overload in liver disease, heart failure and cancer, announces today that it received a transparency notification from the parties listed below, notifying the number of voting rights attached to the shares mentioned next to their name in the table below.
+Ghent, Belgium – 5 August 2024 – Sequana Medical NV (Euronext Brussels: SEQUA) (the "Company" or "Sequana Medical"), a pioneer in the treatment of fluid overload in liver disease, heart failure and cancer, announces today that it received a transparency notification from the party listed below, notifying the number of voting rights attached to the shares mentioned next to their name in the table below.

 |Reason for notification